Azure/AzLoadBalancerMigration/AzureLoadBalancerNATPoolMigration/README.md

 ## Migration Process

-The migration process will create a new backend pool for each migrated NAT Pool by default.
-Alternatively, specify `-reuseBackendPools` to instead reuse existing backend pools if the is a backend pool with the same membership as the NAT Pool (if not, a new one will be created).
+The migration process will reuse existing backend pools with membership matching the NAT Pools to be migrated; if no matching backend pool is found, the script will exit (without making changes).
+Alternatively, use the  `-backendPoolReuseStrategy` parameter to either always create new backend pools (`NoReuse`) or create a new backend pool if a matching one doesn't exist (`OptionalFirstMatch`).
 Backend pools and NAT Rule associations can be updated post migration to match your preference.

 > [!IMPORTANT]
 > The migration process removes the Virtual Machine Scale Set(s) from the NAT Pools before associating the Virtual Machine Scale Set(s) with the new NAT Rules.
-This requires an update to the Virtual Machine Scale Set(s) model, which may cause a brief downtime while instances are upgraded with the model.
+This requires an update to the Virtual Machine Scale Set(s) model and DNAT ports will be unavailable during the migration.

 > [!NOTE]
 > Frontend port mapping to Virtual Machine Scale Set instances may change with the move to NAT Rules, especially in situations where a single NAT Pool has multiple associated Virtual Machine Scale Sets.
 The new port assignment will align sequentially to instance ID numbers; when there are multiple Virtual Machine Scale Sets, ports will be assigned to all instances in one scale set, then the next, continuing.

 > [!NOTE]
 > Service Fabric Clusters take significantly longer to update the Virtual Machine Scale Set model (up to an hour).

 ### Prerequisites

 * In order to migrate a Load Balancer's NAT Pools to NAT Rules, the Load Balancer SKU must be 'Standard'.
 To automate this upgrade process, see the steps provided in [Upgrade a basic load balancer used with Virtual Machine Scale Sets](upgrade-basic-standard-virtual-machine-scale-sets.md).
 * Virtual Machine Scale Sets associated with the target Load Balancer must use either a 'Manual' or 'Automatic' upgrade policy--'Rolling' upgrade policy is not supported.
 For more information, see [Virtual Machine Scale Sets Upgrade Policies](../virtual-machine-scale-sets/virtual-machine-scale-sets-upgrade-scale-set.md#how-to-bring-vms-up-to-date-with-the-latest-scale-set-model)